 First, seek medical attention.
-Your doctor can establish a plan to assist your recovery.
+Your doctor can establish a plan to assist in your recovery.
 Unfortunately, explosions are severe accidents, and it is likely that you will not be able to return to work for a long time.
 After seeking medical treatment, speak with a lawyer to discuss your personal injury claim options.
 If someone else's carelessness or negligence caused your accident, you might be entitled to financial compensation.

 Talk to a plant accident attorney from Arnold & Itkin to learn more about filing a claim after an explosion.
 To collect compensation for an injury, our firm must establish negligence.
 In the end, we must demonstrate who was responsible for the explosion and that the explosion directly caused your injuries.
 It is imperative to establish liability through evidence: expert testimony, exhaustive investigation, and more.

 Arnold & Itkin can determine who is responsible for your accident so you can collect the money you deserve.